 Please refer to the drop-down menus below to check the requirements for each product class as defined in the CRA.

-The CRA obliges importers, manufacturers, and distributors of products with digital elements to meet demanding new cybersecurity requirements.
-It is likely to be implemented as soon as the beginning of 2025.
+The CRA entered into effect on 11 December 2024.
+The regulation obliges importers, manufacturers, and distributors of products with digital elements to meet demanding new cybersecurity requirements.
 It might also introduce new challenges irrespective of each product category, such as alignment of vulnerability and incident management processes and risk management with the CRA, as well as overall governance of the new and amended processes.
 On the other hand, it brings opportunities for organisations to differentiate their products with digital elements from a quality perspective and become a leader and model producer of secure products within their industry.

-When the CRA will officially come into force (probably at the beginning of 2025), organisations that manufacture, distribute, or import products with digital elements for the EU market will have 36 months to adapt to the new requirements, as laid out in the legislation.17 In case of non-compliance, market surveillance authorities could prohibit or restrict products on the market and impose fines.18
+The CRA officially entered into force on 11 December 2024.
+Organisations that manufacture, distribute, or import products with digital elements for the EU market need to adhere to the vulnerabilities and incident reporting requirements by 11 June 2026, and have to comply with the full regulation 3 years after enactment, on 11 December 2027.
+This means that organizations have 36 months to adapt to all the requirements, as laid out in the legislation.17 In case of non-compliance, market surveillance authorities could prohibit or restrict products on the market and impose fines.18

 We are well aware of the challenges and complexities that may arise from the introduction of the CRA.
 Please see below how we can help your organisation.